pulkitkkr/PK-GridSystem/README.md

 # PK-GridSystem
-This is a 16-column grid system,
+This is a 16 bit grid system, 16 because 100/16 = 6.25 (non repeating & ending decimal) and provides more customization compared to 12-col system
 <hr/>
 <h3>installation</h3>
 <ol>